UMBC-DREAM-Lab/montemutacon/README.md

 # Evading Malware Classifiers via Monte Carlo Mutant Feature Discovery

-This repository contains the code for the malware mutatant feature discovery with Monte Carlo Tree Search (MCTS).
+This repository contains the code for the mutant malware feature discovery with Monte Carlo Tree Search (MCTS).
 This method is based on our [paper](https://arxiv.org/abs/2106.07860) that was presented at the [12th Annual Malware Technical Exchange Meeting
 ](https://www.sandia.gov/mtem/).
 Both MCTS and Random Search are included in the repository; however, the repository does not contain any of the performance evaluation code used in our research.